Ms-Meredith-McD/PasswordGenerator/README.md

 ## Credits

 Thank you to the EdX Full Stack Bootcamp with the University of Minnesota for the lessons, comments, and starter code.
-Thank you as well to Tyler Peterson for the one last thing I needed and Pete Maynard for his guidance and support!
+Thank you as well to Tyler Peterson, Andrew Helmin, and Pete Maynard for the help!

 ## License